tkoop/speedsong/README.md

 ```
 --notesfile "notes.txt"
 ```
 Or "-nf".
 Instead of specifying the notes in the command line, you can store them in a file and specify the file name.
+If no notes or notesfile was specified, it defauls to a file called "notes.txt"

 ```
 --infile "in.mp4"